 - Low power factor can lead to higher energy bills and premature equipment failure.

 - Power factor correction must be well-designed to optimize savings and protect critical equipment.

 What is power factor and how does it affect my energy costs?
 This is a common question among business owners and facility managers.
-The truth is, power factor is a complex issue—one that can have a negative impact on your bottom line.
-Facilities with low power factor require the utility to operate at a higher capacity resulting in a power factor charge.
+The truth is power factor is a complex issue, one that can negatively impact your facility.
+Facilities with low power factor require the utility to operate at a higher capacity, resulting in a power factor charge.
 In addition, low power factor can lead to reduced equipment performance and premature failure.
-Understanding low power factor and how it may impact your facility can help you find the right solution to fit your needs.
+Understanding low power factor and how it may impact your facility can help you find a solution that will fit your needs.

 While power factor is difficult to understand, the important thing to remember is that your electric bill may include a penalty for power factor.
 This is because facilities with low power factor draw more kVA, requiring additional transmission and distribution system capacity or utility distribution capacitors.

 Correcting power factor by reducing reactive power helps facilities avoid the fees and extra charges associated with low power factor.
-Moreover, fixing voltage drops can increase motor starting torque, running torque, overload capacity, and lighting intensity—improving equipment performance.
+Moreover, fixing voltage drops can improve equipment performance by increasing motor torque and overload capacity.

 There are a variety of potential solutions for increasing your power factor, including the following:

-- Install capacitors in your AC circuit to decrease the magnitude of reactive power.
+- Install capacitors in your alternating current (AC) circuit to decrease reactive power.